 Education and Experience:

-- 2-4 years of relevant experience in mentoring or youth enrichment and/or STEM education including informal settings such as after school programs or summer camps
+- Relevant experience in youth enrichment and/or STEM education including informal settings such as after school programs or summer camps

 Physical / Mental Characteristics: